Glossary

 @auto <filename>

-Imports an external file into the Leo outline, splitting the file into pieces if an importer exists for the give filetype.
-Importers presently exist for the following languages: C, C++, C#, HTML, INI files, Java, PHP, Pascal, Python and XML.
+Imports an external file into the Leo outline, splitting the file into nodes if an importer exists for the give filetype.

 @c and @code